Klaimjht/gmail-dot-tricks/README.md

 Gmail allows users to insert dots (periods) in their email addresses, and all variations with or without dots will still be delivered to the same inbox.
 For example, "<example@gmail.com>" and "<ex.ample@gmail.com>" refer to the same Gmail account.

 This repository contains the code for a web application that generates Gmail dot tricks for a given email address.
-It includes HTML, CSS, and JavaScript files that power the user interface and functionality of the generator.
+It includes HTML, CSS, and JavaScript files that power the user interface and functionality of the generator .

 ## How to Use